Let's Be Friends (Carly Rae Jepsen song)

 "Let's Be Friends" is a song by Canadian singer Carly Rae Jepsen, released on February 7, 2020.
-It was included on the Japanese version of Dedicated Side B.
+It was included on the Japanese version of her fifth studio album, Dedicated Side B (2020).

 Background

 Jepsen announced the song on social media on February 5, 2020, announcing the title as "Let's Be Friends (Not Really Though)" and sharing its cover art; however, the song was released on streaming services with a shortened title and different cover.

 Critical reception

 Eric Torres of Pitchfork wrote that the song "doesn’t reach the potent highs of her other work, but as an upbeat one-off that takes pleasure in excising dirtbags from your life, it nails its specific mood".